 Barrio Bread is a small artisan bakery in Tucson, Arizona, selling a variety of bread to the public, restaurants and grocery stores.
-The bakery is an excellent example of sustainable entrepreneurship where the skills and drive of an individual has built a business that includes local sourcing, ethical supply chains, local economic activity, economic cooperation and mutualism, and sustainability advocacy as core practices.
-This entrepreneur, however, would be the first to admit that his success would not have been achieved without a broader network of stakeholders.
+The bakery uses sustainable entrepreneurship to use local sourcing, ethical supply chains, local economic activity, economic cooperation and mutualism, and sustainability advocacy as core practices.
+Barrio Bread notes, however, that its success would not have been achieved without a broader network of stakeholders.

 Barrio Bread is a community-supported bakery producing a range of artisan breads using local and organic heritage grains and flour for direct retail sales and wholesale to local stores and restaurants in the Tucson area.
 The owner-manager, who is also the head baker, has nurtured a strong community around the bakery built on quality, sustainability, personal relations, education, and solidarity, resulting in high demand and an army of ambassadors for the bakery and for the local food movement.
 The baker has also been instrumental in the growth of the sustainable local grain economy in Arizona through collaboration with activists, farmers, millers, and other bakers whilst also being a significant contributor to share his knowledge and provide assistance nationally.
 Though wholesale was hit hard during the COVID lockdown in 2020, the business weathered the crisis due to its short supply chain, strong direct consumer sales and committed customer base.